 I first read Thucydides for class when I was about fourteen.
 Like all Americans raised on a diet of Schoolhouse Rock, I got to the funeral oration and concluded the Athenians were the good guys.
 Obviously, they were.
 Pericles sounded like an American.
 That’s exactly what I thought America was all about.
 The year was 1982.

-I was dutifully ploughing through the campaigns, sieges, attacks, and counter-attacks, revolts, armistices, summers blurring into summers—just as the corn was getting ripe, the Peloponnesians and their allies invaded Attica under the command of Archidamus, son of Zeuxidamus, king of the Lacedaemonians, and sat down and ravaged the land; the Athenian horse as usual attacking the—when, maybe halfway through, some guy in my class let the cat out of the bag.
+I was dutifully ploughing through the campaigns, sieges, attacks, and counter-attacks, revolts, armistices, summers blurring into summers—just as the corn was getting ripe, the Peloponnesians and their allies invaded Attica under the command of Archidamus, son of Zeuxidamus, king of the Lacedaemonians, and sat down and ravaged the land; the Athenian horse as usual attacking the—when, maybe halfway through, some guy in my class let the cat out of the bag:

-I told him he had no idea what he was talking about and haughtily suggested he actually read the book.
+I told him he had no idea what he was talking about and haughtily suggested he read the book.

 I was so certain.
 Of course Athens couldn’t lose.
 Athens was the democracy!

 This was back before Google, so it took me a while firmly to establish the awful truth.
 I’m so glad my hangdog expression upon discovering it was not memorialized eternally on Facebook.
-I feel bad for kids these days.

 Consider what this tells us.
 I was so well-indoctrinated as an American—the democracy is the good guy and the good guy always wins—that I knew, I was certain, that Athens would win the Peloponnesian War.
 It was unthinkable to me that this wasn’t so.